evazorro/evabird/README.md

 1. Clone this repo.
 1. Optionally create a new Python virtual environment.
 1. Run `pip install -r requirements.txt` to install dependencies.
+1. Go to https://ebird.org/api/keygen and copy your eBird API key.
+1. Run `export API_KEY=your-api-key-here` to set the key as an environment variable.
 1. Run `flask --debug run` to start the application.

 ## Used in this project